luansantos333/user-creation-messaging/README.md

 - The application uses Lombok annotations to reduce boilerplate code
 - Spring Security debug logging is enabled by default for development
 - H2 console is available for database inspection during development
-- Password reset endpoint is commented out in `UserController.java:74-80` (planned feature)
+- Password reset functionality is **fully implemented** and operational

 ## Troubleshooting